privacyguides/privacyguides.org/docs/ios/overview.en.md

 - [x] Select **AirDrop** > **Receiving Off**

-**AirPlay** lets you seemlessly stream content from your iPhone to a TV; however, you might not always want this.
+**AirPlay** lets you seamlessly stream content from your iPhone to a TV; however, you might not always want this.

 Select **AirPlay & Handoff** > **Automatically AirPlay to TVs**